 I am a heritage and science communicator, interpreter and educator.
-I develop, deliver, provide training and evaluate heritage and science programmes in museums, historic houses, outdoor environments and I write useful resources for children and teachers on history and science topics.
+I can develop, deliver, provide training and evaluate heritage and science programmes in museums, historic houses, outdoor environments and I write educational resources for children and teachers on history and science topics.

 I love getting children doing hands-on activities, preferably outdoors, and getting them thinking about and investigating the past.
 I try to get the latest research into the resources I create and am keen to share best practice in heritage education.

-Voluntary work includes running Aylesbury Young Archaeologist’s Club since 2007 and recording a podcast for the Archaeology Podcast Network on fictional tales about prehistory – see all episodes on my Prehi/stories page.
+Voluntary work includes running Aylesbury Young Archaeologist’s Club since 2007, teaching historic swordfighting since 2021 and recording a podcast for the Archaeology Podcast Network on fictional tales about prehistory – see all episodes on my Prehi/stories page.
 I’m also working slowly on gathering evidence about what people looked like in prehistory on my blog Richly Adorn’d.